 - 1. Waiver of Core Course Form Registrar's Office - 2.
 Transcripts documenting final grades in the epidemiologic methods course - 3.
-Course description and syllabus
+Course description and syllabus - 4.
+Complete the survey

 However, due to the strong integration between EPI 201 and EPI 202, Epidemiology students are not advised to waive EPI 201, even if they have taken an introductory Epidemiology course elsewhere.
 If you have questions, discuss with your advisor and the Assistant Director of Graduate Studies.